S-Vermeer/S-Vermeer.github.io/Progress Reports/Week 7.md

 After that, I started working on seperating the git repository.
 I wanted to create a group for it, but right now that wasn't possible with my git.fhict.nl permissions.
 So I made 3 repositories, Front-end, Back-end and documentation.
 In front-end, the focus will be on the AR, so the development of the application.
 The back-end is focused on the data, obtaining, analysing and predicting with it.
 Documentation is just the general documentation for the internship.
 I will ask Simona whether she can create a group for me at our next meeting.
 I also created a workspace in Gitkraken with these repositories (as well as the old one) for easier monitoring.

 I also uploaded the previously not in the repository testing files for HTML AR and the Unity React combo.
 I have not yet found a way to share the unity project as the gitignore currently just removes all the directories in the project.

+After that I started going through all the documents that are currently relevant (project plan, research document, feedback report) and fixing their formatting.